Our Relationship with Hogg Fuel & Supply Limited

 Hogg Fuel and Supply Limited was purchased by E&E Seegmiller Limited and Transit Petroleum was introduced to the region.

-Owned and operated by Seegmiller Family, today the company employs over 100 people in Waterloo Region and Greater Hamilton area.
+Owned and operated by a member of the Seegmiller Family, today the company employs over 100 people in Waterloo Region and Greater Hamilton area.
 It continues to supply a full line of Chevron and Private-Labelled Lubricants (Transit Lubricants), Ready Mix Concrete, Home Heating Services, Fuel Oil, and a complete line of Commercial Petroleum Products (Transit Petroleum).
 The company also offers a network of seven commercial-fuel card lock facilities throughout the Tri-City, Guelph, and Hamilton areas.